Is This Bill Halverson’s Engineering Masterpiece?

-This listing for the White Hot Stamper pressing we discovered was written around 2007.
+This listing for the White Hot Stamper pressing we put up years ago was written around 2007.
 A few points have been added since then.

-*We have now heard something even better, an album from earlier in the same year in fact, Deja Vu.
+*UPDATE 2024: We have now discovered something even better, an album from earlier in the same year in fact, Deja Vu.

 What to Listen For

-Both sides are rich and full-bodied, as well as transparent, with lots of separation between the parts.
+Both sides can be rich and full-bodied, as well as transparent, with lots of separation between the parts.
 Most copies tend to be murky, thick, and veiled.
 The overall sound here is airy, open, and spacious, with TONS of ambience.

-Check out the sound of the big organ solo on Love The One You’re With — you can really hear the air moving through the instrument.
-That’s what a Hot Stamper is all about!
+Check out the sound of Booker T’s big organ solo on Love The One You’re With — you can really hear the air moving through the instrument.
+That’s what a Hot Stamper pressing is all about.

 And that’s not all.
 Listen for the rosiny texture to the strings, the warmth of the midrange, and the breath in the vocals.
-These are all signs of a very hot stamper.
+These are all signs of a very good pressing.

 The bottom end is well-defined and has substantial weight to it, something you won’t hear on most copies.
-They sure don’t record music that sounds like this anymore, and even if they did I doubt they could press a record that sounds this good.
+They sure don’t record music that sounds like this anymore, and even if they did I doubt they could press a record from the tapes that sounds as good as this one does.
+That sound is gone and it shows no sign of coming back anytime soon.

 We’ll keep trying to find the unbelievably rare Hot Deja Vu’s, but in the meantime all you CSN fans should consider taking a chance on one of our Stephen Stills Hot Stampers.
 We guarantee you’ll love it (or your money back of course).